 Medical Editor: John P. Cunha, DO, FACOEP

 BSS Plus (balanced salt solution enriched with bicarbonate, dextrose, and glutathione) is surgical aid used as an intraocular irrigating solution during intraocular surgical procedures involving perfusion of the eye.
-This medication is available in generic form.
-Common side effects include postoperative inflammatory reactions as well as incidents of corneal edema and corneal decompensation.
+BSS Plus is available in generic form.
+Common side effects of BSS Plus include postoperative inflammatory reactions as well as incidents of corneal edema and corneal decompensation.

 Dosage of BSS Plus is determined by a physician.
 BSS Plus may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 Tell your doctor if you are pregnant or plan to become pregnant before receiving BSS Plus.
 Consult your doctor before breastfeeding.